-New research since the AR4 provides more evidence of anthropogenic influence on various aspects of the global hydrological cycle (Stott et al., 2010; see also Section 3.2.2.2), which is directly relevant to extreme precipitation changes.
-In particular, an anthropogenic influence on atmospheric moisture content is detectable (Santer et al., 2007; Willett et al., 2007; see also Section 3.2.2.2).
-Wang and Zhang (2008) show that winter season maximum daily precipitation in North America appears to be statistically significantly influenced by atmospheric moisture content, with an increase in moisture corresponding to an increase in maximum daily precipitation.
-This behaviour has also been seen in model projections of extreme winter precipitation under global warming (Gutowski et al., 2008b).
-Climate model projections suggest that the thermodynamic constraint based on the Clausius-Clapeyron relation is a good predictor for extreme precipitation changes in a warmer world in regions where the nature of the ambient flows change little (Pall et al., 2007).
-This indicates that the observed increase in extreme precipitation in many regions is consistent with the expected extreme precipitation response to anthropogenic influences.
-However, the thermodynamic constraint may not be a good predictor in regions with circulation changes, such as mid- to higher-latitudes (Meehl et al., 2005) and the tropics (Emori and Brown, 2005), and in arid regions.
-Additionally, changes of precipitation extremes with temperature also depend on changes in the moist-adiabatic temperature lapse rate, in the upward velocity, and in the temperature when precipitation extremes occur (O'Gorman and Schneider, 2009a, b; Sugiyama et al., 2010).
-This may explain why there have not been increases in precipitation extremes everywhere, although a low signal to noise ratio may also play a role.
-However, even in regions where the Clausius-Clapevron constraint is not closely followed, it still appears to be a better predictor for future changes in extreme precipitation than the change in mean precipitation in climate model projections (Pall et al., 2007).
-An observational study seems also to support this thermodynamical theory.
-Analysis of daily precipitation from the Special Sensor Microwave Imager (SSM/I) over the tropical oceans shows a direct link between rainfall extremes and temperature: heavy rainfall events increase during warm periods (El Niño) and decrease during cold periods (Allan and Soden, 2008).
+regions where the Clausius-Clapeyron constraint is not closely followed, it still appears to be a better predictor for future changes in extreme precipitation than the change in mean precipitation in climate model projections (Pall et al., 2007).
+An observational study seems also to support this thermodynamic theory.
+Analysis of daily precipitation from the Special Sensor Microwave Imager over the tropical oceans shows a direct link between rainfall extremes and temperature: heavy rainfall events increase during warm periods (El Niño) and decrease during cold periods (Allan and Soden, 2008).
 However, the observed amplification of rainfall extremes is larger than that predicted by climate models (Allan and Soden, 2008), due possibly to widely varying changes in upward velocities associated with precipitation extremes (O'Gorman and Schneider, 2008).
 Evidence from measurements in the Netherlands suggests that hourly precipitation extremes may in some cases increase 14% per degree of warming, which is twice as fast as what would be expected from the Clausius-Clapeyron relationship alone (Lenderink and Van Meijgaard, 2008), though this is still under debate (Haerter and Berg, 2009; Lenderink and van Meijgaard, 2009).
-A comparison between observed and multi-model simulated extreme precipitation using an optimal detection method suggests that the human-induced increase in greenhouse gases has contributed to the observed intensification of heavy precipitation events over large Northern Hemispheric land areas during the latter half of the 20th century (Min et al., 2011).
-Pall et al. (2011) linked human influence on global warming patterns with an increased risk of the England and Wales flooding in autumn (September-November) 2000 that is associated with a displacement in the North Atlantic jet stream.
-The present assessment based on evidence from new studies and those used in AR4 is that there is medium confidence that anthropogenic influence has contributed to changes in extreme precipitation at the global scale.
+A comparison between observed and multi-model simulated extreme precipitation using an optimal detection method suggests that the human-induced increase in greenhouse gases has contributed to the observed intensification of heavy precipitation events over large Northern Hemisphere land areas during the latter half of the 20th century (Min et al., 2011).
+Pall et al. (2011) linked human influence on global warming patterns with an increased risk of England and Wales flooding in autumn (September-November) 2000 that is associated with a displacement in the North Atlantic jet stream.
+The present assessment based on evidence from new studies and those used in the AR4 is that there is medium confidence that anthropogenic influence has contributed to changes in extreme precipitation at the global scale.
 However, this conclusion may be dependent on the season and spatial scale.
-For example, there is now about a 50% chance that an anthropogenic influence can be detected on UK extreme precipitation in winter, but the likelihood of the detection in other seasons is very small (Fowler and Wilby, 2010).
+For example, there is now about a 50% chance that an anthropogenic influence can be detected in UK extreme precipitation in winter, but the likelihood of the detection in other seasons is very small (Fowler and Wilby, 2010).

-Regarding projected changes in extreme precipitation, the AR4 concluded that it was very likely that heavy precipitation events, i.e., the frequency of heavy precipitation or proportion of total precipitation from heavy precipitation, would increase over most areas of the globe in the 21st century (IPCC, 2007a).
-The tendency for an increase in heavy daily precipitation events was found in many regions including some regions in which the total precipitation was projected to decrease.
+Regarding projected changes in extreme precipitation, the AR4 concluded that it was very likely that heavy precipitation events, that is, the frequency of heavy precipitation or proportion of total precipitation from heavy precipitation, would increase over most areas of the globe grid points.
+Adapted from the analysis of Kharin et al. (2007).
+For more details, see Appendix 3.A.

+in the 21st century (IPCC, 2007a).
+The tendency for an increase in heavy daily precipitation events was found in many regions, including some regions in which the total precipitation was projected to decrease.